 The trend is likely to continue in this direction.
 In the future, expect to see an emerging class of Social and/or Impact investors who will be looking to invest in companies that view social responsibility as a building block for their success.

-Can you think of other examples of entrepreneurship and CSR? we’d like to hear about them.
+Can you think of other examples of Fellowship and CSR? we’d like to hear about them.

 The cycle is similar for both for-profit companies, like the ones I’ve worked with in the Silicon Valley, as well as non-profit companies, like the ones that I am now working more and more with today.